dilshadurrahman58/graph-drawing-libraries-primer/notes-on-cola.md

 Also, the parser does not parse any arbitrary value.
 It does not work with HTML strings and ports in dot files.

+All those facts mentioned above is also true for [this](https://github.com/dagrejs/dagre-d3/blob/master/demo/interactive-demo.html) interactive example.
+Here, it is parsing dot for javascript which is using [dagre.js](https://github.com/dagrejs/dagre/wiki).
+As, it is also using graphlib-dot.js library, we can only parse the very basic syntaxes of dot.